 At the first mention hearing, the Magistrate may adjourn the matter to a ‘special mention’ instead of a contest mention or a contested hearing.
 During the special mention, the court and both parties will identify issues that can be resolved in order to avoid a contested hearing.

 What to Do Before Attending the Magistrates’ Court

 If you have been charged with an offence, it is important that you seek the assistance of an experienced criminal lawyer as soon as possible.
 Our expert defence team at Sher Criminal Lawyers will help you to secure the best possible outcome in your matter by applying our specialist knowledge of the criminal law and the Victorian justice system.

-Please contact us immediately if you require legal advice and representation in regard to a criminal matter.
+Please contact us immediately if you require legal advice regarding the Magistrates Court’ procedure or need representation in relation to a criminal matter.
 We are available 24/7 and offer free consultations by way of Zoom, Facetime or in person at our Melbourne and Moorabbin offices.